High Probability Guarantees for Random Reshuffling: High Probability Complexity Guarantee for Random Reshuffling

 otherwise, $\alpha = 1/(\sC_1 n^2 T)^{1/3}$ and we have

 Combining the above two complexities gives \eqref{eq:rate}.
-Letting the right-hand side of \eqref{eq:rate} equal to $\varepsilon ^2$ yields our final complexity result \eqref{eq:complexity}. \end{proof}
+Letting the right-hand side of \eqref{eq:rate} equal to $\varepsilon ^2$ yields our final complexity result \eqref{eq:constant-complexity}. \end{proof}

-Our high probability sample complexity result in \Cref{theo:escape saddle} matches the best existing in-expectation complexity of $\RR$ \cite{mishchenko2020random,nguyen2020unified} up to a logarithmic term, under the same Lipschitz continuity assumption on the component gradients (i.e., \Cref{Assumption:L smooth}).
-However, our result is applicable to every single realization of $\RR$ with high probability, providing a more practical picture of its performance; see also \Cref{sec:experiments}.
+Our high probability sample complexity result for $\RR$ in matches the best existing in-expectation one \cite{mishchenko2020random,nguyen2020unified} up to a logarithmic term, under the same Lipschitz continuity assumption on the component gradients (i.e., \Cref{Assumption:L smooth}).
+Nonetheless, our result is applicable to every single realization of $\RR$ with high probability, providing a more practical picture of its performance.

+Based on the concentration property developed in \Cref{sec:concentration}, it is also possible to obtain high probability results for $\RR$ when utilized to minimize strongly convex and convex functions.
+As this work mainly focuses on nonconvex setting, we omit the discussions on convex cases.